xrcyz/Knowledge-Base/README.md

 What kind of crazy solutions might gradient descent come up with?
 Note that we can do multiple tasks, such as classify a time series, or predict the next token in a sequence.

 Suppose that the output is a one-hot vector classification.
 I think I can reasonably argue that this is classifying the (filtered) memory state vector.
-If we are predicting tokens, then the erase/write/read rules can encode a finite state machine simply by bouncing the memory state vector aorund in vector space (which the output layer then classifies).
+If we are predicting tokens, then the erase/write/read rules can encode a finite state machine by bouncing the memory state vector aorund in vector space (which the output layer then classifies).
 In this case we can stop thinking in terms of incrementing single variables, and start paying attention to the direction of the update vectors in memory space.

 Hypothesis: LSTMs encode the graph of a finite state machine where nodes are positions in memory space and edges are offsets in memory space.
 We can imagine the writer layer as a vector field in memory space (returning an edge vector to move memory to the new node); but it also has dimensions in input space: different inputs return different vector fields, in order to cross different edges.
 Adding the edge vector to the memory vector moves the finite state machine to a new node.
 The readout layer is kinda doing the same thing, except the output could be a label of the edge being crossed, rather than a UID.